OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:8

-And I answered, ‘Who are you, Lord?’
-And he said to me, ‘I am Jesus of Nazareth, whom you are persecuting.’
+I inquired, ‘Who are you, Lord?’
+The reply came, ‘I am Jesus of Nazareth, whom you are persecuting.’

 ## Acts 22:9